projectara/greybus-spec/source/bridged_phy.rst

-I2S Management CPorts, I2S Transmitter CPorts, and I2S Receiver CPorts have unique CPort Protocol values in the `protocol` field of the CPort Descriptor in the Manifest Data.
+I2S Management CPorts, I2S Transmitter CPorts, and I2S Receiver CPorts have unique CPort Protocol values in the `protocol` field of the CPort Descriptor in an interface Manifest.

 An *I2S Transmitter Bundle* is an I2S Bundle containing at least one I2S Transmitter CPort.
 Similarly for an *I2S Receiver Bundle*.
 The terms *Transmitter* and *Receiver* are from the perspective of the
 |unipro| network.
 So an I2S Transmitter Bundle is an I2S Bundle capable
-of sending audio data over the |unipro| network even when that I2S Bundle is a *receiver* on a local low-level I2S interface.
+of sending audio data into the |unipro| network, while an I2S Receiver Bundle is capable of receiving a data from a local low-level I2S interface.
 An I2S Bundle may be both an I2S Transmitter Bundle and an I2S Receiver Bundle.

 As a special case, I2S Management CPorts in an AP Module that are used to manage I2S Bundles may exist apart from an I2S Bundle.
 This shall